 Pairing Suggestions

-Hot and sour soup serves well with:
+Hot and sour soup pairs well with:

-- white or brown rice, cauliflower rice, or fried rice.
+- Rice Dishes: White rice, Brown rice, or Fried rice.

 FAQ

-Hot and sour soup can be up to 4 days in advance and stored in an airtight container in the fridge, once cooled.
+Hot and sour soup can be made up to 4 days in advance and stored in an airtight container in the fridge once cooled.
 To enjoy, reheat on the stovetop or microwave until hot.
 Note: With each reheating, the soup will lose its sour taste, so add more vinegar to taste.

 More like this